Description

 • Understand state-of-the-art based on literature

-• Develop efficient Python or Julia code to implement distribution grid generation method
+• Develop efficient Python or Julia code to implement a distribution grid generation method

 • Evaluate method using actual data